Lavender Shortbread Image Used Under Creative Commons License From pinterest.com

 The end result was expensive and reserved as a luxury for special occasions such as Christmas, Hogmanay (Scottish New Year’s Eve), and weddings.
 In Shetland, it is traditional to break a decorated shortbread cake over the head of a new bride on the entrance of her new house.

-Citizens, I have added a hit of lavender and a whisper of lemon to a classic shortbread recipe that uses both traditional farola or rice flour as well as all purpose flour to achieve the ultimate texture.
+Citizens, I have added a hit of lavender and a whisper of lemon to a classic shortbread recipe that uses traditional farola (aka fine semolina) to achieve the ultimate texture.

 Battle on – The Generalissimo